geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex4_Microsoft_Teams.md

 10. Under the **Participants &amp; guests** section, review each setting.
 Because Adatum has had issues in the past with non-invited external users dialing into meetings, you have been asked to set the **Allow dial-in users to bypass the lobby** option to **Off**.
 This setting controls whether people who dial in by phone will automatically join the meeting or must wait in the lobby until they are admitted to the call.
 Because the **Automatically admit people** setting is set to **Everyone in your organization**, anyone who dials-in will wait in the lobby until admitted; this includes both Adatum and non-Adatum participants.
 You may decide to turn this setting **On** if it proves to be problematic in practice, but for now, you want to begin with this level of control.

-11. Scroll to the bottom of the page and select **Save**.
+Dickson.
+Scroll to the bottom of the page and select **Save**.

 12. Leave all tabs open in your browser and proceed to the next task.

 ### Task 2 – Manage Meeting Settings

-As Holly Spencer, Adatum’s Microsoft 365 Enterprise Administrator, you use the Teams meetings settings to control whether anonymous users can join Teams meetings and customize meeting invitations.
+As Holly Dickson, Adatum’s Microsoft 365 Enterprise Administrator, you use the Teams meetings settings to control whether anonymous users can join Teams meetings and customize meeting invitations.
 You can also use these settings to enable Quality of Service (QoS) and set port ranges for real-time traffic.
 These settings apply to all Teams meetings that users schedule in your organization.
 As part of Adatum’s pilot project for implementing Microsoft Teams, you want to configure Teams meeting settings to see how they handle email invitations.

 1. On the left-hand navigation pane in the **Teams admin center**, under the **Meetings** group, select **Meeting settings.**